New Concurrent Order Maintenance Data Structure: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We present a new parallel order maintenance (OM) data structure.
 The parallel \texttt{Insert} and \texttt{Delete} are synchronized with locks efficiently.
-Especially, the parallel \texttt{Order} is lock-free, which can execute highly in parallel.
+Notably, the parallel \texttt{Order} is lock-free, and can execute highly in parallel.
 Experiments demonstrate significant speedups (for 64 workers) over the sequential version on a variety of test cases.

 In future work, we will attempt to reduce the synchronization overhead, especially for parallel \texttt{Insert}.
 We will investigate insertions and deletions in batches by preprocessing the inserted or deleted items, respectively, which can reduce the contention for multiple workers.
-We also want to apply our parallel OM data structure to many applications.
+We also intend to apply our parallel OM data structure to many applications.

-\begin{acks} This material is based upon work supported by the \grantsponsor{GS100000001}{National Science Foundation}{http://dx.doi.org/10.13039/100000001} under Grant No.~\grantnum{GS100000001}{nnnnnnn} and Grant No.~\grantnum{GS100000001}{mmmmmmm}.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Science Foundation. \end{acks}